-A student must officially declare Fine Arts as their major, and Art as a concentration, by entering it on his/her initial application for admission or by submitting the Declaration of Major/Program Form.
-All students applying for admission to Art programs are expected to demonstrate their skills via a portfolio that highlights 10 (or more) examples of professional quality artwork; design, illustration, ceramics, drawing, sculpture, digital art/graphics, photography and painting.
+A student must officially declare Fine Arts as the major, and Art as a concentration, on his/her initial application for admission or by submitting a Declaration of Program / Major Form.
+All students applying for admission to the Studio Art program are expected to demonstrate their skills via a portfolio that highlights 10 or more examples of professional quality artwork; design, illustration, ceramics, drawing, sculpture, digital art/graphics, photography and painting.
 This should be submitted via a CD-ROM or DVD-ROM; or through slides.
 Work should be labeled with title, brief description, medium, and dimensions.